CrowdWork/frontend-components/src/components/TopicInfo/Pleadings.md

 A statement of claim is to be served together with a writ of summons.

-A defendant who files an appearance and intends to defend an action must file a statement of defence for service on the plaintiff <span style="color:red;">before the expiration of **14 days** after the time limited for appearance</span> (usually 8 days, so he has 14 days from the expiration of the 8 days).
+A defendant who files an appearance and intends to defend an action must file a statement of defence for service on the plaintiff before the expiration of **14 days** after the time limited for appearance (usually 8 days, so he has 14 days from the expiration of the 8 days).

 You can file your statement of defence with your appearance though.

 If you do not file a defence a judgment can be entered against you.

-A plaintiff on whom a defence is served shall file a reply, if necessary, <span style="color:red;">before the expiration of **7 days** after the service of the defence</span>.
+A plaintiff on whom a defence is served shall file a reply, if necessary, before the expiration of **7 days** after the service of the defence.
 A reply is usually necessary if the defendant raises new issues in his defence, for example, he is challenging the plaintiff’s capacity.

 Writ + statement of claim --> entry of appearance by defendant (8 days) --> 14 days after the 8 days defendant files a statement of defence (they may also file a counterclaim) --> 7 days after the service of the defence the plaintiff files a reply if necessary (and a defence to the counterclaim)